Third Annual Celebration of Kyle Braun's Life With Jazz Heritage Orchestra @ BOP STOP

 Where: BOP STOP

-Jazz Heritage Orchestra, a professional 17 piece not-for-profit performance/education aggregation is once again coming together for the 2nd annual Celebration of Kyle Braun’s Life.
-The orchestra is composed of outstanding musician who are highly competent music educators (some were Kyle’s teachers).
-The orchestra is led by Dennis Reynolds and the members come from all over the Midwest and Canada.
+Jazz Heritage Orchestra, a professional 17 piece not-for-profit performance/education aggregation is once again coming together for the 3rd annual Celebration of Kyle Braun’s Life.
+The orchestra is composed of outstanding musicians who are highly competent music educators (some were Kyle’s teachers).

 Doors will open at 5:45 and concert begins at 7pm.
 There will be silent auctions and raffles, with all proceeds benefiting the Kyle James Matthew Braun Memorial Fund.
 This fund will continue to grant music lesson scholarships to inner city youth whose families cannot afford lessons on their own.